fortrabbit/legal/support-policy.md

-# Support policy of fortrabbit
+# Support policy

 last modified: 5th of August 2021

+fortrabbit is a self-service hosting platform for PHP developers.
+Comprehensive documentation is included.
+There are questions anyways.
+We are here to help.
+Here is our official support policy.

 ## Support scope